jannis-baum/bachelor-thesis/thesis/chapters/4_2-implementation.md

 been tested using Apple's web browser Safari on macOS, and, in it's minimal implementation, does not strive to provide responsiveness for small screens.

-To store \glspl{brick} and the annotations they make up, the Annotation Interface has its own MongoDB document database and uses the library Mongoose for object modeling.
+To store \glspl{brick} and the \glspl{annotation} they make up, the Annotation Interface has its own MongoDB document database and uses the library Mongoose for object modeling.

 ### Usage flow and technical overview

 The Annotation Interface's implementation can be found in PharMe's GitHub repository[^repo] under the root directory `annotation-interface`.
 All mentions of source code files will assume this directory as their base.

 [^repo]: [github.com/hpi-dhc/PharMe](https://github.com/hpi-dhc/PharMe)